 This week’s discussion…

 How old were you when you learned to cook?
-I dabbled in cooking when I was teenager, but nothing really serious.
+I dabbled in cooking when I was a teenager, but nothing really serious.
 I learned a lot by watching.
-My real education in cooking didn’t come until after I was married and that didn’t truly begin until after I got out of college.
+My real education in cooking didn’t come until after marriage and that didn’t truly begin until after I got out of college.
 Several couples from our Sunday School class formed a monthly dinner club where one couple would host the entire meal.
 This is when I learned the most.
 I was in my early 20s.

 If you could have lived during another time in history, what time would that have been?
 In all honesty, I don’t know if I would want to live in the past.
 I love modern conveniences too much.
 Let’s face it life was really hard for women 50 plus years ago and in some parts of our country things we take for granted aren’t always luxuries.
 For instance, my in-laws do not have city water.
-Hopefully before the year is through city water will finally be provided up the mountain where they live in rural West Virginia.
+Hopefully, before the year is through city water will finally be provided up to the mountain where they live in rural West Virginia.
 All of their lives they have had to be extremely careful about how much water they use.
 Can you imagine living this way for 85 – 88 years?

 I’m looking forward to the end of winter and the return of spring’s gentle warmth and beautiful colors.

 Thanks for letting us all know you’re kiddos are doing better.
 It’s not fun when the family is down.
-Lets hope everyone remains healthy the rest of the winter.
+Let’s hope everyone remains healthy the rest of the winter.

 Today, I’m linking up with Joyce in…